skybrud/Skybrud.Umbraco.BorgerDk/README.md

 This repository covers the integration between our [**Skybrud.Integrations.BorgerDk**](https://github.com/skybrud/Skybrud.Integrations.BorgerDk) package and Umbraco.
 This gives editors the option to insert Borger.dk articles as part of their content in their own pages in Umbraco.

-The `master` branch (the one you're viewing now) contains the Umbraco 7 implementation, while an older implementation for Umbraco 6 can be found in the <code>[v1.x](https://github.com/skybrud/Skybrud.Umbraco.BorgerDk/tree/v1.x)</code> branch.
+The `v3/main` branch (the one you're viewing now) contains the Umbraco 8 implementation, while an older implementations for Umbraco 7 and Umbraco 6 can be found in the [`v2/main`](https://github.com/skybrud/Skybrud.Umbraco.BorgerDk/tree/v2/main) and [`v1/main`](https://github.com/skybrud/Skybrud.Umbraco.BorgerDk/tree/v1/main) branches respectively.

 ## List of contents